When in need of a dollop of luxury without the #pricetag,

 Best for: Where East meets West and history unfolds before you

-Best for: Discovering it before your friends do.
+Best for: Discovering it before your mates do.
 A striking city rich in Eastern European culture

 Best for: One of the best music and night life scenes in Latin America